Christopher Poole: Personal life

-Poole was born in 1988 and grew up in New York City.
+Christopher Poole was born in 1987 or 1988 in New York City.
 As a teenager, he was a member of the Something Awful forum, and frequented the anonymous Japanese textboard 2channel and its offshoot 2chan.
+In 2009, he attended Virginia Commonwealth University for a few semesters before dropping out.
+He lived with his mother while trying to monetize 4chan.

-Until 2008, when his name was revealed in The Wall Street Journal, Poole took great lengths to protect his identity, going under the pseudonym of Robert in real life and as moot online.
-Several journalists noted that the name "Christopher Poole" could be a pseudonym itself, including Lev Grossman of Time and Monica Hesse of The Washington Post.
+Until 2008, when his name was revealed in The Wall Street Journal, Poole took great lengths to protect his identity, going under the pseudonym Robert "Bob" Bopkins in real life and "moot" online.
+Several journalists, including Lev Grossman of Time and Monica Hesse of The Washington Post, noted that the name "Christopher Poole" could itself be a pseudonym.

 Poole believes in anonymity on the Internet, and spoke at the TED2010 conference in Long Beach, California, about the value of the concept.
-In a MIT Technology Review piece entitled "Radical Opacity", Poole was described as being the antithesis of Mark Zuckerberg; while Zuckerberg is outspoken towards his advocacy for a transparent Internet, Poole advocates for a more opaque Internet.
+In a MIT Technology Review piece entitled "Radical Opacity", Poole was described as being the antithesis of the Meta founder Mark Zuckerberg; while Zuckerberg is outspoken towards his advocacy for a transparent Internet, Poole advocates for a more opaque Internet.

-In 2009, The Washington Post reported that Poole had attended Virginia Commonwealth University for a few semesters before dropping out, and that he was living with his mother while trying to figure out how to monetize 4chan.

 Career

 4chan

 Poole established 4chan on October 1, 2003, using translated source code from 2chan, and sought to combine the anime culture on 2chan with the community on Something Awful.
+At the time, he was living with his parents in Westchester County, New York and attending high school upstate.

 In April 2009, Poole was voted the most influential person of 2008 with 16,794,368 votes by an open Internet poll conducted by Time, beating out the likes of Barack Obama, Vladimir Putin, and Oprah Winfrey.
 It was soon discovered that the users of the /b/ board had manipulated the results of the poll in Poole's favor.
 Several tools were developed to achieve this, including a website that would vote for Poole at a rate of about 100 votes per minute, and a program capable of voting for him at a rate of 300 votes per minute.
 The other entries in the poll were also manipulated; the first letter of each entry in the poll spelled out an acrostic for "Marblecake, also the game", a reference to the IRC chatroom where Project Chanology was born and The Game, respectively.

 In April 2010, Poole gave testimony in the Sarah Palin email hacking trial, United States of America v.
 David Kernell.
 As a government witness, he explained the terminology on the site as part of his testimony, including "OP" and "lurker".